hoangduytranuk/blender_manual/blender_docs/manual/animation/constraints/motion_tracking/follow_track.rst

    If this object is set, constrained objects will be projected onto the surface of this depth object which can be used to create facial makeup visual effects.
 Constraint to F-Curve
-   Creates F-Curves for the object that copies the movement caused by the constraint.
+   Creates F-curves for the object that copies the movement caused by the constraint.

 Example